drbobbeaty/advent-of-code/README.md

 The other days were not too bad, and while it took a few extra days to get Day 18 and Day 20, it was *_really_* worth it.

+## 2020

+I got stuck on Day 19, Day 20, and Day 23 - either because of computational complexity, or just lack of interest in solving the puzzle.
+The missing sea monster was a pattern matcher, and that's OK... but not exciting.
+And the large `n` problems are just not what I enjoy doing.

+The other days were not too bad.

 ## License

 Copyright © 2015-2019 Bob Beaty